carp-dk/carp-webservices-spring/docs/input-data-types.md

 ## HandedOutDevice

-Represents a device handed out to a participant for the study.
+Represents devices handed out to a participant for the study.

 ### Data Type Name